mangam-02/insert-and-balance/README.md

 camera pose relative to the flange.
 A companion RealSense **intrinsics** calibration lives at the repo root (`calibrate_intrinsics.py`, `charuco_board.png`).

-### 3 · Grasp — top-down, with a tip-up recovery
+### 3 · Grasp — top-down, with an experimental tip-up recovery

 The grasp is a fixed top-down transform on the detected peg (all offsets are parameters).
 Before grasping, the node **classifies the peg orientation**: it rotates the peg's long axis into the base frame and measures its tilt from vertical.
-If the peg is **lying on its side**, a **tip-up maneuver** grasps it tilted, lifts it clear of the table, rotates it upright, sets it back down, and re-detects — so a fallen peg is recovered automatically instead of aborting.
+If the peg is **lying on its side**, an experimental **tip-up maneuver** grasps it tilted, lifts it clear of the table, rotates it upright, sets it back down, and re-detects, aiming to recover a fallen peg instead of aborting.

+> ⚠️ **Work in progress.** The tip-up recovery is implemented and steps through in
+> RViz, but it was **not fully reliable by the end of the hackathon** — the tilted
+> grasp and stand-up orientation still need tuning on the robot.
+The main grasp +
+> force-regulated insertion path (upright peg) is the part that works.

 ### 4 · Insertion — force-regulated impedance + spiral search